-This is the Know Your Customer (KYC) and Anti-Money Laundering (AML) Policy (the Policy) of Asnani Stock Broker ("ASB) and has been prepared in accordance Prevention of Money Laundering Act, 2002 (PMLA Act).
-This Policy also takes into account the provisions of the PMLA Act and other Rules laid down by SEBI/FMC, and FIU.
+This is the Know Your Customer (KYC) and Anti-Money Laundering (AML) Policy (the Policy) of ASNANI STOCK BROKER PRIVATE LIMITED (ASBPL) and has been prepared in accordance Prevention of Money Laundering Act, 2002 (PMLA Act).
+This Policy also takes into account the provisions of the PMLA Act and other Rules laid down by SEBI/FMC/CDSL/EXCHANGES, and FIU.
 The earlier policy framed on 21.05.2013, has been reviewed in the light of SEBI Circular No. CIR/MIRSD/1/2014, March 12, 2014 on Guidelines on Identification of Beneficial Ownership, after making necessary amendments in the existing Anti Money Laundering Policy of the Company.
-In pursuance of above said circular and the provisions of the Prevention of Money Laundering Act, 2002 (PMLA) the policy of the company is to prohibit and actively prevent money laundering and any activity that facilitates money laundering (ML) or terrorist financing.
-Money laundering is generally understood as engaging in acts designed to conceal or disguise the true origins of criminally derived proceeds or assets so that they appear to have derived from legitimate origins or constitute legitimate assets.
+In pursuance of above said circular and the provisions of the Prevention of Money Laundering Act, 2002 (PMLA) and CDSL Communiqué 542 dated 25-Oct-2019 for review of policy, the policy of the company is to prohibit and actively prevent money laundering and any activity that facilitates money laundering (ML) or terrorist financing.
+Money laundering is generally understood as engaging in acts designed to conceal or disguise the true origins of criminally derived proceeds or assets so that they appear to have derived from legitimate origins or constitutelegitimate assets.